Accord-Project/bsdd/README1.md

 Following the thinking of the previous section, all significant classes should have `ID`, (which in the case of RDF data is the node URL).

-However, many bSDD classes don\'t have such a field:
+However, many bSDD classes don't have such a field:

 -   `Domain, Property, Classification` do have `namespaceUri`
--   `Country, Language, Unit` don\'t have an ID but have a field (`code, isocode`) that can be used to make an `ID`, when prepended with an appropriate prefix.
+-   `Country, Language, Unit` don't have an ID but have a field (`code, isocode`) that can be used to make an `ID`, when prepended with an appropriate prefix.
     However, `Unit.code` is not always fit to be used in a URL
--   `ClassificationProperty` doesn\'t have an ID in GraphQL.
+-   `ClassificationProperty` doesn't have an ID in GraphQL.
     We follow the bSDD RDF representation and assign a URL from the URL of the owning object (`Classification`) and its own `propertyCode`: